Skip To Content Appointments available today. New patients welcome. Book NowBook Now

 • Final results depend on your starting shade, the type of staining, and how consistently you use your take-home trays afterward.

-• No. Whitening gel only changes the shade of natural tooth structure.
-If you have visible crowns, veneers, or composite fillings in your smile zone, we’ll discuss the order of treatment.
-Many patients whiten first, then have restorations matched to the new, brighter shade.
+• No. Zoom whitening only changes the color of natural tooth enamel.
+Crowns, veneers, and tooth-colored fillings won’t lighten.
+If you have visible restorations in your smile, we’ll talk through the best treatment sequence.
+Many people whiten first, then have restorations matched to the new, brighter shade

 • Insruance plans consider whitening elective and don’t cover it.
 However, the cleaning, x-rays, and comprehensive exam portion of your first visit is typically covered like any other preventive appointment.
 Our front desk is happy to verify your benefits before you come in.

-• Yes — and the earlier you contact us the better.
+• Yes!
+The earlier you contact us the better.
 If you’re a new patient, build in time for your initial exam visit plus a few day gap before whitening.
-We recommend reaching out at least six weeks before any major event so we can sequence everything comfortably.
+We recommend reaching out a month before any major event so we can sequence everything comfortably but can usually move quicker!

 The science

 Whitening can feel like a bit like magic, but it's actually well-understood chemistry that's been studied for more than two decades.
-Here's what's actually happening inside your enamel when the Zoom gel goes on, and why the details matter for the result you walk out with,
+Here's what's actually happening inside your enamel when the Zoom gel goes on.

 • What makes teeth yellow in the first place